The Proximal ID Algorithm: Notation and Illustration of Proximal Causal Inference

-{Note in particular that since (\ref{eqn:assumption-w}) and (\ref{eqn:assumption-z}) hold, the existence of solutions to above equations implies $\vec{W}$ must depend on $\vec{U}$ given $\vec{C}$, and further $\vec{Z}$ must depend on $\vec{U}$ given $\vec{C}$ and $A$.
-This is because if $\vec{W} \ci \vec{U} \mid \vec{C}$, the graphoid axioms imply that $\vec{W} \ci A,\vec{Z}(a),\vec{U} \mid \vec{C}$, and if $\vec{Z} \ci \vec{U} \mid A,\vec{C}$, the graphoid axioms imply $\vec{Z} \ci Y,\vec{U} \mid A,\vec{C}$.
-Either of these independences further imply the above equations do not admit solutions.
-Thus, all identification results that rely on existence of solutions of Fredholm equations such as (\ref{eqn:fredholm}) are examples of \emph{generic} identification, and will not hold in all causal models corresponding to the graph in Fig.~\ref{fig:backdoor} (c), but only in those models where appropriate dependences hold between unobserved confounders and proxy variables. {Note that, similar to the proximal causal models we consider here, the well-established instrumental variable model is likewise a framework for generic identification}. }
+If (\ref{eqn:assumption-z-i}) and (\ref{eqn:assumption-w}) are assumed to hold, $\vec{U}$-relevance implied by the completeness condition (\ref{eqn:completeness}) is a necessary condition for the existence of solutions to the integral equations for the bridge function.
+This is because if $(\vec{W} \ci \vec{U} \mid \vec{C})$ {holds}, (\ref{eqn:assumption-w}) and the contraction graphoid axiom implies that $(\vec{W} \ci A,\vec{Z}(a),\vec{U} \mid \vec{C})$ holds, {whereas if $(\vec{Z} \ci \vec{U} \mid A,\vec{C})$ holds, (\ref{eqn:assumption-z-i}) and the contraction graphoid axiom implies that $(\vec{Z} \ci Y,\vec{U} \mid A{ =a},\vec{C})$ holds.} Either of these independences further imply the above equations do not admit solutions.
+Thus, all identification results that rely on existence of solutions of Fredholm equations such as (\ref{eqn:fredholm}) are examples of \emph{generic} identification, and will not hold in all causal models corresponding to the graphs in Fig.~\ref{fig:backdoor} (c) or (d), but only in those models where appropriate dependences hold between unobserved confounders and proxy variables.